Grim-/UnityObjectActionSystem/README.md

 ## How it Works

-The ObjectActionSystem (OAS) is made up of two main parts, the __EventMachine__ and a __ActionController__, there is also a custom Editor for the ActionControllers to make designing new reactions more pain free than through the standard unity UI.
+The ObjectActionSystem (OAS) is made up of two main parts, a __EventMachine__ and a __ActionController__, there is also a custom Editor for the ActionControllers to make designing new reactions more pain free than through the standard unity UI.

 __EventMachine__